Mount Rinjani: Rinjani National Park

 The volcano and the caldera are protected by the Gunung Rinjani National Park established in 1997.
 Tourism is increasingly popular with trekkers able to visit the rim, make their way into the caldera or even to make the more arduous climb to the highest point; fatalities, however, are not unheard of.
 In July 2009 the summit route was closed due to volcanic activity at that time and subsequently reopened when the activity decreased.
 During early 2010 up to and including May 2010 access to Rinjani was at times again restricted due to volcanic activity.

 The park is popular for mountain climbs and trekking and represents an important nature reserve and water catchment area.
 The park is officially 41330 ha within the park boundaries and includes a further 66000 ha of protected forest outside.
 The mountain and its satellites form the Mount Rinjani National Park (Taman Nasional Gunung Rinjani).
 Mount Rinjani has obtained the World Legacy Award from Conservation International and Traveller (2004), and was a finalist for Tourism for Tomorrow Awards (2005 and 2008) from the World Travel Tourism Council (WTTC).

 The Rinjani scops owl was found in 2003 and after 10 years of research was recognized as a new endemic species (specimens had been collected in the 19th century but had been identified as being Mollucas scops owls).

 Eruption history of Rinjani

+Incidents

+From May 2007 to the present, Mount Rinjani has seen numerous climber tragedies.
+In March 2007, seven people died of exposure after illegally scaling the volcano during a ban.
+On June 9, 2014, a 53‑year‑old Australian climber collapsed and died from a sudden asthma attack just 2 km inside the park.
+Days later, in May 8–10, 2016, 26‑year‑old Indonesian Ike Suseta Adelia drowned in Segara Anak crater lake; heavy rain and steep shores delayed her recovery.
+On November 10, 2016, a 24-year-old Malaysian national Ng Yin Teck fell near Aiq Kalak spring after ignoring route warnings.

+During the July 2018 Lombok earthquake, multiple climbers and guides were killed by landslides triggered on Rinjani's slopes.
+A particularly harrowing case occurred on September 29, 2024, when climbers near the summit required search and rescue (SAR) intervention after a serious fall.
+Shortly after, on October 3–4, 2024, a 34‑year‑old Russian illegally climbing near Post 2 on the Sembalun route fell about 200 m, suffering fractured skull and tailbone, and required a five‑hour rescue.
+In a fatal recurrence, on May 3–4, 2025, 57‑year‑old Malaysian Rennie Abdul Ghani plunged approximately 80 m in the Torean/Banyu Urip section; his body was recovered by multi‑agency SAR teams.